 Jamal Cyrus.
 Lights from the Garden, 2019.
 Bentwood chairs, stainless steel rods, oak flooring.
 Image courtesy of the artist and Inman Gallery, Houston.

 June 5–September 19, 2021

-A fully illustrated color catalog designed and published by Inventory Press will be available in September 2021, and it will feature essays by Ryan Dennis, Grace Deveney, Ciarán Finlayson, Jamillah James, Steven Matijcio, Ana Tuazon, and an interview conducted by Dr. Alvia Wardlaw.
+A fully-illustrated color catalogue designed and published by Inventory Press will be available in September 2021, and it will feature essays by Grace Deveney, Ciarán Finlayson, Jamillah James, Steven Matijcio, Ana Tuazon, and an interview conducted by Dr. Alvia Wardlaw.

 This exhibition will travel to the Institute of Contemporary Art, Los Angeles in 2022.